P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints

 The number of possible linking constraints grows rapidly with the number of constraints per disjunct.
 Therefore, it is important to identify which combinations of $\alpha$ variables produce redundant linking constraints and which ones can be useful.
-Proposition \ref{prop:linking} states a criteria for identifying redundant combinations. \begin{proposition} Any combination of auxiliary variables $\alpha_s^{l,k}$ and $\alpha_s^{l,j}$ such that
+Proposition \ref{prop:linking} provides a criterion for identifying redundant combinations. \begin{proposition} Any combination of auxiliary variables $\alpha_s^{l,k}$ and $\alpha_s^{l,j}$ such that

-results in a redundant linking constraint. \end{proposition} \begin{proof} For any combination such that \eqref{eq:redundant_test} hold, the resulting linking constraint can be obtained by aggregating the corresponding bound constraints. \end{proof} Proposition \ref{prop:linking} suggests two rules for selecting combinations of linking constraints: \begin{enumerate} \item Only combinations such that that corresponding partitioning of the $\boldsymbol{x}$ variables overlap can result in a non-redundant linking constraint. \item For the simple case of linear disjunctions over a box domain $\mathcal{X}$, only combinations such that at least one pair of the $\boldsymbol{x}$-variables in the expressions representing the scaled $\alpha$-variables have different signs can result in non-redundant linking constraints. \end{enumerate}
+results in a redundant linking constraint. \end{proposition} \begin{proof} For any combination such that \eqref{eq:redundant_test} hold, the resulting linking constraint can be obtained by aggregating the corresponding bound constraints. \end{proof} Proposition \ref{prop:linking} suggests two rules for selecting combinations of linking constraints: \begin{enumerate} \item Only combinations such that the corresponding partitioning of the $\boldsymbol{x}$ variables overlap can result in a non-redundant linking constraint. \item For the simple case of linear disjunctions over a box domain $\mathcal{X}$, only combinations such that at least one pair of the $\boldsymbol{x}$-variables in the expressions representing the $\alpha$-variables have different signs can result in non-redundant linking constraints. \end{enumerate}